-Therefore, if you are interested in taking a walk but without spending a lot of money or maybe you did not get a quota on the Inca Trail, we offer you two very good alternatives for hiking through valleys, pampas and mountains both destined to Macchu Picchu.
+Therefore if you are interested in complete the trail without invest too much money or maybe did not arrive to get a ticket to the Inca Trail, we offer you two great alternatives to take a trek walking through valleys, pampas and mountains towards Machu Picchu.

-The walk continues through communities such as Patacancha and then descend to the town of Ollantaytambo from where you will have to board the train to Machu Picchu and finally be able to visit this wonderful trip.
+The trek continues through communities such as Patacancha and then descent to the town of Ollantaytambo Peru from where you will have to board the train towards Aguas Calientes and finally visit the Machu Picchu ruins.

 Salkantay Trek.
 The journey begins in the city of Cusco then continues in the Limatambo Valley until Mollepata zone where trek will start, during the trek the ascent will reach 4 600 m.a.s.l. through the Apu Salkantay pass.
 Later on you will descend to the peruvian forest, and then to Machu Picchu.

 The Salkantay trek is only available during dry season (April-October) as the chance of mudslides makes it dangerous to hike during rainy season (November-March).